 When a loved one passes on, our team of experienced estate lawyers help families to take care of the deceased’s affairs.
 A grant of probate or letter of administration is needed by the survivors to have the power and authority to administer the deceased’s estate.

 IRB Law has helped hundreds of clients through the process, ensuring they unlock the assets belonging to the deceased, and distribute them to the lawful beneficiaries.
-We offer a fixed fee price of $990 for either a grant of probate or letters of administration with no hidden fees.
+We offer a fixed fee price of $990 for standard, straightforward cases involving either a grant of probate or letters of administration.

 If you need guidance on wills, probate and letter of administration please don’t hesitate to get in touch.

 Grant of Probate – From $990

 When a person passes away and leaves behind a valid will, you would need to submit a grant of probate, allowing the executor named in the will to distribute assets in accordance with the will.

 When a person passes away without leaving behind a valid will, the next of kin can make an application for letters of administration.
 The person appointed as the administrator can then distribute the estate’s assets.